 Some installations are complicated.
 To replace dishwashers, countertops may have to be removed.
 If you’re replacing an electric appliance with a gas model, or vice versa, gas lines must be run or removed.
 Replacing very old appliances may require new pipes and connections.
 Most plumbers can handle all these jobs.
 And if you’re adding an electric clothes dryer to a new space or to an old room that isn’t wired adequately, an electrician will be able to install a new circuit and connect it.

 Extra parts must be purchased to install many appliances; ask stores about prices for these “installation kits”.
 Our shoppers found that the websites of major chains automatically added required parts to our appliance orders, which was a big improvement over a few years ago when websites of most chains provided inaccurate info.

 If a contractor is handling your appliance purchases, make sure you are getting a good deal.

-When pricing remodeling jobs, general contractors usually work out an appliance budget (often called an allowance) with their customers, and then use that allowance to select models to purchase and install.
-We have no problem with an arrangement like this, but check prices yourself to make sure you can’t do significantly better.
-If you do find opportunities for big savings, ask the contractor to buy from the low-priced retailer—and adjust your contract price accordingly.
-You may, in fact, discover that you are indeed able to find substantially lower prices on many appliances, in part because, when calculating budgets and bids for customers, some remodelers mark up the prices they pay their retail and wholesale sources, often by a lot.
+When pricing remodeling jobs, general contractors usually work out an appliance budget or allowance with customers, and use it to select models to purchase and install.
+We have no problem with an arrangement like this, but check prices to make sure you can’t do significantly better.
+Find big savings?
+Ask the contractor to buy from the low-priced retailer—and adjust your contract price accordingly.
+Remodelers frequently mark up the prices they pay their retail and wholesale sources, often by a lot.